 I can’t open this file.
 Can you resend it in format X?

 One of those people who he asked to read was Paul.
 Though Paul had no trouble opening the file he did NOT immediately jump in and start reading.
 Paul had summer reading for a course he was taking and had promised himself he would read *no fiction* until he was done with his assigned reading.
 This revealed to Andrew his:

 How can I tell if people are actually reading my book?

 Andrew started getting emails full of fantastic feedback from his beta readers.
 Sometimes he could jump right in and make changes, but other times he read that feedback in passing or on his phone.
 That’s when he encountered his:

 Third Beta Woe.

-Andrew did what most of us do: spent time searching through his emails and re-reading, digging for that one particular piece of feedback he was trying to remember, growing frustrated with the time wasted that he could be writing.
+Andrew did what most of us have done: spent time searching through his emails and re-reading, digging for that one particular piece of feedback he was trying to remember, growing frustrated with the wasted time that could have been spent writing.
 Still he persevered and refined his manuscript and began to send out changed chapters.
 His awesome readers then sent back new feedback and he refined further that is when he encountered his:

 Fourth Beta Woe.

 So Andrew, a programmer and problem solver, started imagining what could be done to make things better.
 So when Paul asked him, "How is your beta going anyway?”

 Andrew launched into a lengthy description of all the beta woes.
 Finally he sighed and shook his head.
 “It makes me want to write an app to fix all this.
 I’d call it BetaBooks.”